Goldenrod, Solidago virgaurea hero image

 Magical properties of Solidago virgaurea

-You’d expect goldenrod to be associated with money because of its golden appearance.
-And you would be correct.
-Among other things, you can use her to magically arrange financial matters.
 Do you often lose your keys?
 Ask goldenrod for help.
-If you could use some luck, the latter’s a good idea too.
-In addition to all these secular uses, this plant also has beneficial effects on love magic.
+If you can use some luck, it can aid you as well.
+In addition to all these secular uses, this plant has beneficial effects on love magic.

-Botanical description Golden rod, Solidago virgaurea
+Botanical description Goldenrod, Solidago virgaurea

 Interesting facts